 There are various color tones in which ruby gemstone is available.
 From orangey red to purplish red, you can find different hues to suit your taste.
 But, it is believed that the finest rubies carry a pure, vibrant red hue to a bit of purplish red.

 Associated with love, passion, and royalty, a ruby stone is a thing of beauty.
 Its rarity makes the stone even more special for gem lovers.
 Now, let’s take a look at some sources of rubies.

 Ruby Gemstones from Myanmar

-Apart from the Mogok area, the Mong Hsu region is another famous producer of rubies since 1991.
+Apart from the Mogok area, the Mong Hsu region is another famous producer since 1991.
 The region has been providing high-quality rubies used for commercial purposes for decades now.